NBC 2020 overview

 Why NBC 2020 matters for the ExAC

 NBC 2020 is the dominant reference for ExAC Section 2.
-Examitect's ExAC study plan lists it as the primary resource for all nine category groups in Section 2, covering twenty-four individual competencies (5.1 through 5.24).
+Examitect's ExAC study plan lists it as the primary reference for all nine category groups in Section 2, covering twenty-four individual competencies (5.1 through 5.24).
 No other single ExAC reference carries that concentration in one section.

 If you're writing Section 2, a large portion of your exam time comes down to NBC 2020 questions.
 Those questions test whether you can navigate the code quickly, classify a building by occupancy and size, determine which Parts apply, calculate egress requirements, apply accessibility provisions, solve spatial separation problems, and evaluate alternative solutions against the code's objectives.
 The exam rewards candidates who know where to look, not just what they remember.